Liquefied Petroleum Gas: LPG – What is LPG?

 Propane is a flammable hydrocarbon gas with 3 carbon and 8 hydrogen atoms in a propane molecule.

-The chemical formula for propane is C3H8.
+The chemical formula of LPG gas (chemical formula for propane) is C3H8.
 (Propane molecule model shown)

 Propane is not made or manufactured, it is found naturally in combination with other hydrocarbons.

 Propane is produced during natural gas processing and petroleum refining.